You are here:Home/Senator Philip A. Hart Memorial Scholarship

 The Philip A. Hart Memorial Scholarship Endowment provides scholarship awards to LSSU students whose ideals and goals reflect those of the senator with selection based on academic achievement and demonstrated interest in public service, as reflected through leadership roles and volunteer activities in their school and community.
 The scholarship is a full-time tuition award and is renewable based on meeting the distinguished scholarship renewal criteria.
-Graduates of Michigan high schools or community colleges planning to attend Lake Superior State University are encouraged to apply.
+Graduates of Michigan high schools and students transferring from another Michigan college or university planning to attend Lake Superior State University are encouraged to apply.

 “I leave as I arrived, understanding clearly the complexity of the world into which we were born and optimistic that if we give it our best shot, we will come close to achieving the goals set for us 200 years ago.”